A unified formulation of splitting-based implicit time integration schemes: Classical LOD and ADI methods in the GARK framework

 This section is devoted to showing that classical Locally One-Dimensional (LOD) and Alternating Direction Implicit (ADI) schemes appearing in the literature can be formulated within the IMIM-GARK framework.
 In particular, the consistency of such methods can be treated in a unified way within the GARK formalism.
 To this end we consider the non-autonomous ODE problem \cref{eqn:additive-ode}.
 We shall deal with GARK methods of the form \cref{eqn:consistent-Butcher-tableau}.
+The consistency order of the following methods can be checked by using the order conditions indicated in \cref{app:order_conditions} at the end of the manuscript.